Installation

 ESM vs CJS

-Hummingbird supports both ESM and CJS builds so it works with different environments:
+Hummingbird supports both ESM and CJS builds, so it works with different environments: